benhenn/Lets-Pic-app/README.md

 Why this App?
 I found it extremely helpful to take pictures from paper notes, things to remember, things to buy and so on.
 I use to do that with the native photo app from Android.
 All pictures are saved together in one folder.

-The Problem: I cant find the important picture in the mess of all the beauty shots
+The Problem: I cant find the important picture in the mess of all the beauty shots.

-The Solution: An app for the important pictures
+The Solution: An app for the important pictures.

 The Functions: Take a photo with just one touch.
 Like with the native photo app on Android or IOS.
 Than choose to: